 We prefer code written in pairs over code written by lone-wolves.

 Doing it right and going a little slower is always better than moving fast and ignoring best practice.

 You can read about riding a bike 'til the cows come home; unless you actually try riding one, you're unlikely to be competing in the Tour de France any time soon.

 It doesn't matter how much you pay a personal trainer - you still have to do the squats!
 As with training, so with learning.

 You have to be well to learn well, so we encourage our students to take care of their health - through yoga, meditation and keeping fit.

 Students are introduced to key programming skills in isolation, and then given room to practice and feed back in a group setting.
-This is a chance to have a coach demo some stuff, or visualise things using a board or visualisation technology if you're a remote student.
+This is a chance to have a coach demo some stuff, or visualise things using a board.

-Students pair with each other either in person or remotely throughout the morning, building real stuff using tools and practices we’d expect from a professional junior developer.
+Students pair with each other throughout the morning, building real stuff using tools and practices we’d expect from a professional junior developer.

 Our cohorts tend to lunch together.
 Generally they like to go out in droves to one of Shoreditch’s fine local eateries and there's often a lunchtime talk from one of the many CTOs that our hiring team speak to!

 Programming is extremely challenging.
-Meditation helps keep a lid on things, keeps you grounded, and keeps your brain sharp.
+Meditation helps keep a lid on things, keeps you grounded, and helps keep your brain sharp.